AdrianTorjKobza/System_Design/Design_Google_Docs.md

 ## 3. Well-Architected Framework Analysis

 *   **Operational Excellence:**
-    *   **Observability:** The system uses a centralized observability stack (e.g., Prometheus for metrics, Grafana for visualization, Jaeger for distributed tracing, and ELK/Fluentd for log aggregation) to monitor WebSocket connection drops, API latency, and OT/CRDT resolution times.
+    *   **Observability:** The system uses a centralized observability stack (e.g. Prometheus for metrics, Grafana for visualization, Jaeger for distributed tracing, and ELK/Fluentd for log aggregation) to monitor WebSocket connection drops, API latency, and OT/CRDT resolution times.
     *   **Deployment:** Infrastructure as Code (IaC) via Terraform and GitOps practices (using ArgoCD or Flux) ensure repeatable, automated, and safe Kubernetes deployments.

 *   **Security:**
     *   **Identity & Access Management:** User authentication is handled via OIDC/OAuth2 protocols.
 A Role-Based Access Control (RBAC) model enforces permissions (Viewer, Commenter, Editor, Owner) at the API Gateway level before requests reach the Document Management Service.
     *   **Data Protection:** Data is encrypted in transit using TLS 1.3.
-Data at rest (in the Primary DB and Object Storage) is encrypted using AES-256 with rotation-managed keys (e.g., HashiCorp Vault).
+Data at rest (in the Primary DB and Object Storage) is encrypted using AES-256 with rotation-managed keys (e.g. HashiCorp Vault).
 A WAF protects against DDoS and OWASP top 10 threats.

 *   **Reliability:**
     *   **Resiliency:** The WebSocket Service is stateless regarding document data; it solely manages connections.
 If a node fails, clients seamlessly reconnect to another node.